-It helps bring better outcomes for recipients.
-By saving resources and enabling better, more targeted funding decisions, 360Giving data helps funders focus on what’s most important: meeting the needs of their beneficiaries – the people, organisations and causes that they support.
+- Better outcomes for recipients – By saving resources and enabling better, more targeted funding decisions, 360Giving data helps funders focus on what’s most important: meeting the needs of the people, organisations and causes that they support.
 Funders can also compare and analyse your own grants data alongside hundreds of other funders.

-For help publishing your grants data in the 360Giving Data Standard, visit the ‘How to publish your data page, read our short blog, Getting started with our new Complete Guide to Publishing and check out our Introduction to Publishing workshops.
+For help publishing your grants data using the 360Giving Data Standard, visit the ‘How to publish your data page, read our short blog, Getting started with our new Complete Guide to Publishing and check out our Introduction to Publishing workshops.